f-droid/fdroid-website/_docs/Reproducible_Builds.md

 The "_platform_" is part of the Android SDK that represents the standard library that is installed on the phone.
-They have two parts to their version: "version code", which is an integer that represents the SDK release, and the "revision", which represents bug-fix versions to each platform.
+They have two parts to their version: "version code", which is an integer that represents the SDK release, and the "revision", which represents bugfix versions to each platform.
 These versions can be seen in the included _build.prop_ file.
 Each revision has a different number in _ro.build.version.incremental_.
 Gradle has no way to specify the